Jan Koller: Monaco and Nürnberg

-In a surprising move, Koller signed with French side AS Monaco in 2006 but a two-season disappointing campaign, despite a decent scoring record, forced him to move back to Germany to play with Nürnberg.
+In a surprising move, Koller signed with French side Monaco in 2006 but a two-season disappointing campaign, despite a decent scoring record, forced him to move back to Germany to play with 1.
+FC Nürnberg.
 Unfortunately for Koller, who wasn't the only Czech in the team as he was partnered with Tomáš Galásek and Jaromír Blazek, the Nürnberg-based club had performed poorly throughout the season and were relegated to 2.
 Bundesliga at the end of the 2007–08 season.
+In 14 matches Bundesliga matches he netted twice for Nürnberg.

 Later career

 On 23 June 2008, Koller was transferred to Russian club Krylia Sovetov Samara in a deal worth €1 million.
-On 5 December 2009, Koller returned to France, joining Championnat National team AS Cannes, with a contract until June 2011.
+On 5 December 2009, Koller returned to France, joining Championnat National team Cannes, with a contract until June 2011.
 Koller announced his retirement from football in August 2011 after a series of injuries.

 International career

 Koller made his debut for the Czech Republic in a friendly away to Belgium at the King Baudouin Stadium in Brussels on 9 February 1999, and netted the only goal of the game in the 73rd minute.
-He scored six goals in six games in UEFA Euro 2000 qualifying as the Czechs topped their group; this included two in a 4–0 win in Lithuania.
-At the finals in Belgium and the Netherlands, he started each game as his team exited in the group stage.
-In 2002 FIFA World Cup qualification, Koller only scored twice in eight games, both in a 4–0 win over Iceland in Teplice.

-His best performance in a major tournament was in Euro 2004, when his side reached the semi-finals and he scored two goals, forming a pivotal partnership with fellow striker Milan Baroš.
-He became the all-time leading scorer for the Czech Republic on 8 June 2005, following a match against Macedonia in which he scored four goals in just 11 minutes of a 6–1 win, taking his international total to 39.
-In the 2006 World Cup, Koller scored the opening goal of a 3–0 win against the United States in their first game, but later suffered a minor thigh injury; the Czech Republic lost their next two matches without him and were eliminated.
+Koller became the all-time top scorer for the Czech Republic on 8 June 2005 following a match against Macedonia, in which he scored four goals in just 11 minutes of a 6–1 win, taking his international total to 39.

-Into his third month with Nürnberg, Koller announced that he would retire from the Czech national team after Euro 2008.
-He finished his international career with 55 goals, including a crucial headed goal in their deciding Euro 2008 Group A match against Turkey; However, his goal was not enough as the Czechs conceded three goals in the last 15 minutes, losing the match 3–2, and failing to progress to the knock-out stage, prompting Koller to announce his retirement from the national team.
+In his third month with Nürnberg, Koller announced that he would retire from the Czech national team after Euro 2008.
+However, after losing a Euro 2008 Group A match against Turkey 3–2, Koller eventually retired from international football.

-In July 2009, he announced that he would rejoin the national team because of poor results in the 2010 World Cup qualification.
-He played in the match against Slovakia, but on 6 September 2009, he again announced his retirement from international football.
+In July 2009, Koller announced that he would rejoin the national team because of poor results in the 2010 World Cup qualification.
+He played in the match against Slovakia, but announced his retirement from international football again on 6 September.